quicwg/base-drafts/draft-ietf-quic-transport.md

 drop these packets, or MAY buffer them in anticipation of later packets that allow it to compute the key.

-If a client receives a packet that has an unsupported version, it MUST discard that packet.
+If a client receives a packet that uses a different version that it initially selected, it MUST discard that packet.

 ### Server Packet Handling {#server-pkt-handling}